Photonic time crystals: Theory and applications: Introducing spatial periodicity in PTCs: Spatiotemporal photonic crystals

 The understanding of topological phases of photonic systems has given rise to various interesting phenomena in optics such as unidirectional light propagation \cite{wang2009observation} and unidirectional lasing \cite{bahari2017nonreciprocal}.
 An important characteristic of the topological phases of matter is that they are robust against defects and disorders in the underlying system \cite{Segev2021topological}.
 Therefore, studying the topology of physical systems is crucial for classifying them for stability against such defects and disorders.

-Recently, the topological phases of the PTCs have also been studied \cite{lustig2018topological,ma2019band}.
+Recently, the topological phases of the PTCs have also been studied \cite{lustig2018topological,ma2019band,Long2024inverse}.
 Since the PTCs correspond to a 1D periodic system (with periodicity about temporal dimension), the topological invariant of interest in such a system is the Zak phase~\cite{zak1989berry}.
 The Zak phase of each band of a PTC is given by \cite[Eq.~5]{lustig2018topological}

 Here, $\varepsilon(t)$ is the time-periodic permittivity of the PTC, $p$ is the band index (lowest band index being $p=0$), and $D_{p,\omegaf}(t)$ is the displacement field of the $p$-th band of the PTC at the Floquet frequency $\omegaf$.
-Note that the quantities analogous to the Zak phase in the 2D and 3D spatially periodic systems are known as the Berry phase \cite{hassani2017berry}.
+Note that the quantity $\theta^\mathrm{Zak}_p$ in Eq.~\ref{eq:zak} is the adaptation of the spatial Zak phase to the temporally periodic systems \cite{lustig2018topological}.
 Using Eq.~\eqref{eq:zak}, we can calculate the Zak phases of the bands of the PTC with the same material modulation as shown in Fig.~\ref{Fig:photonic_space_time}(b).
 The Zak phases of the bands of the considered PTC are shown beside the corresponding bands in Fig.~\ref{fig:topological1}(a).

 The Zak phase $\theta^\mathrm{Zak}_p$ dictates the sign of the relative phase between the reflected and transmitted waves for an incident excitation that falls inside the momentum bandgap of the considered PTC~\cite{lustig2018topological}.
 For this purpose, consider a temporal slab made from a finite number of cycles of a stepwise modulation (see Fig.~\ref{fig:temporal_slabs}(a)).
 Further, let us assume an incident excitation to the temporal slab to be $E_{\rm inc}=E_0e^{i{(\omega_{\rm inc}t-k_\mathrm{inc}z)}}$.
 Furthermore, let us assume that $k_\mathrm{inc}$ falls within one of the momentum bandgaps of the PTC formed by the infinite periodic extension of the considered stepwise permittivity profile shown in Fig.~\ref{fig:temporal_slabs}(a).
 Further, from Eq.~\eqref{eq:tr_mat2}, we know that a plane wave incident to the temporal slab gives rise to reflected and transmitted plane waves.
 Let $r$ and $t$ to be the complex reflection and transmission coefficients of the reflected and transmitted plane waves, respectively.
 Moreover, let the phase difference between $r$ and $t$ to be $\phi_{s}$, i.e., $\angle r-\angle t=\phi_{s}$.
 Then the sign of $\phi_{s}$ is dictated by the Zak phase $\theta^\mathrm{Zak}_p$ as \cite{lustig2018topological}